Bassendean - Eden Hill - Ashfield

 Bassendean - Eden Hill - Ashfield has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on AreaSearch's analysis, Bassendean - Eden Hill - Ashfield's population is around 17,351 as of Nov 2025.
-This reflects an increase of 1,419 people since the 2021 Census, which reported a population of 15,932 people.
-The change is inferred from the estimated resident population of 17,212 from the ABS as of June 2024 and an additional 69 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,678 persons per square kilometer.
-Bassendean - Eden Hill - Ashfield's 8.9% growth since census positions it within 1.0 percentage points of the SA3 area (9.9%).
-Population growth for the area was primarily driven by overseas migration that contributed approximately 65.0% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Bassendean - Eden Hill - Ashfield's population is around 17,863 as of Feb 2026.
+This reflects an increase of 1,931 people (12.1%) since the 2021 Census, which reported a population of 15,932 people.
+The change is inferred from the estimated resident population of 17,145 from the ABS as of June 2024 and an additional 77 validated new addresses since the Census date.
+This population level equates to a density ratio of 1,727 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Bassendean - Eden Hill - Ashfield's 12.1% growth since the 2021 census exceeded the national average (9.9%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 65.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
 For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering the projected demographic shifts, a population increase just below the median of national statistical areas is expected.
-The area is expected to increase by 1,887 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 9.7% in total over the 17 years.
+Looking at population projections moving forward, a population increase just below the median of statistical areas across the nation is expected, with the area expected to grow by 1,887 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 6.5% in total over the 17 years.

 Frequently Asked Questions - Population